Use your back button to get back to where

 you were from here.

-Scroll down for 4 misty morning views and two maps of the
+Scroll down for more views and maps of the Fishing Canal

 The fishing canal is almost two miles long with many scenic